-Online diploma programs are available in electronics technology, but hybrid program options are more common due to the hands-on nature of the field.
-Hybrid programs combine online coursework with occasional sessions on campus, where students can practice electronics concepts under the supervision of instructors.
+Fully online diploma programs are available in electronics technology, but hybrid program options are more common due to the hands-on nature of the field.
+Hybrid programs combine online coursework with occasional sessions on campus, where students can get hands-on training under the supervision of instructors.
 Courses cover circuits, transmission lines, industrial electronics and programming.
 Graduates of these programs may seek entry-level work as electronic technicians in industries as wide ranging as healthcare and mobile technology.
 Some online programs prepare students for Electronics Technicians Association, International (ETA-I) certification.
+Before applying, prospective students must have a high school diploma or the equivalent.

 Diploma programs in electronics technology offer students training in the fundamentals of electricity - from the properties and laws of electricity to the design and development of electrical circuitry.
 Generally, students can opt to specialize in a specific area, such as computer electronics or industrial electronics.
 Students need a high school diploma or its equivalent to begin an electronics technician diploma program.